UnrealContainers/unrealcontainers.github.io/_collections/_docs/environments/local-windows-10.md

 {% include alerts/info.html content="Remember to [switch to Windows containers mode](https://docs.docker.com/docker-for-windows/#switch-between-windows-and-linux-containers) before following these instructions." %}

 By default, Docker Desktop for Windows imposes a 20GB size limit on container images, which is too low for building and running Unreal Engine containers.
-You will need to follow [the instructions provided by Microsoft](https://docs.microsoft.com/en-us/visualstudio/install/build-tools-container#step-4-expand-maximum-container-disk-size) to increase the maximum container disk size.
-The 120GB limit specified in the instructions is sufficient for building and running Unreal Engine container images that do not include the Engine Tools, but a limit of 300GB is recommended for building container images that do include the Engine Tools.
+You will need to increase the maximum container disk size to the recommended limit of 300GB by following the instructions below.

+**Step 1:** Right-click on the Docker Desktop system tray icon and choose "Settings" from the context menu to open the [Docker Desktop settings dialog](https://docs.docker.com/docker-for-windows/#docker-settings-dialog).

+**Step 2:** Click on the "Docker Engine" tab of the settings dialog to view the Docker daemon's current JSON configuration data.

+**Step 3:** Add the top-level `storage-opts` entry to any existing JSON configuration data:

+{% highlight json %}
+{
+  "storage-opts": [
+    "size=300GB"
+  ]
+}
+{% endhighlight %}

+**Step 4:** Click the "Apply & Restart" button to apply the changes and restart the Docker daemon.

 ## Configuring Docker for building and running Linux containers